sherz-tyc/snake-eyes/README.md

 outcomes do not get any prizes other than the satisfaction of pressing the flashy button.

-## Notes about this submission
+## Notes about this application
-Since this is a demo application developed with limited time and resources, there are processes that are deemed out-of-scope, these include (but not limited to):
+Since this is a personal demo application developed with limited time and resources, there are processes that are deemed out-of-scope, these include (but not limited to):
 - New player sign-up process: Players without an ID is considered a new